SirBruno/archetype/README.md

 # archetype
-The idea is for this to be the basis for all my upcoming projects.
+The idea is for this to be the basis for all my upcoming webdev projects.